Rhinoplasty in Austin, TX by Dr. Yula Indeyeva

-Rhinoplasty, one of the most complex facial plastic surgeries, can change an individual’s overall appearance.
-With strategic surgical adjustments, this popular procedure helps bring balance to a person’s facial features.
+Rhinoplasty, one of the most complex Facial Plastic Surgeries, can change an individual’s overall appearance.
+With strategic surgical adjustments, this popular nose procedure helps bring balance to a person’s facial features.
 It’s no wonder why rhinoplasty is among the top requested cosmetic surgeries year after year.

 Reasons for Rhinoplasty

 A well-shaped nose can add symmetry to a person’s face to help them feel more confident in their overall appearance.
 While the term “perfect nose” is unique to each individual, there are a number of cosmetic flaws that rhinoplasty can correct, including:

 - Enlarged nasal tip

 Rhinoplasty is also frequently used to correct medical conditions that can impede a person’s ability to breathe.
 Medical applications of rhinoplasty include: